Argandov/Engineering-Patterns/iris-serverless-security-pipeline/README.md

 ```
 │── main.py              # Main script that runs the ETL process
 │── requirements.txt     # Python dependencies for Cloud Run
-│── Procfile             # (Optional) Command for Cloud Run
+│── Procfile             # Necessary for GCP CR to treat this as a non-web application
-│── README.md            # This file
 ```

 # How It Works